zefirnikolov/awsapp-dbpart/README.md

 # awsapp-dbpart

-This is a the database part of the k8s cluster deployed on AWS.
+This is a the database part of the k8s cluster deployed on AWS